marcusianlevine/ansible-role-rename-database/README.md

 --------------

 ### Required
-- `host`: hostname of the remote database server to operate on
+- `db_host`: hostname of the remote database server to operate on
+- `db_port`: port that the database server accepts connections on
 - `login_user`: connect to the remote database with this username
 - `login_password`: connect to the remote database with this password _(NOTE: Use ansible-vault to provide this value from an encrypted file!
 Don't store your database password unencrypted in your repo!)_
 - `target_db`: name of the database which will be created/renamed/swapped.